rootless-containers/rootlesscontaine.rs/site/content/_index.md

 specification, [`runc`][runc], supports rootless containers [out of the box][runc-rootless].
 The main restrictions are the following:

-* `cgroups` are not supported, because on the kernel side, unprivileged subtree management has not been implemented.
-After some discussions with the maintainer of `cgroups` is appears that there are some fundamental disagreements on the importance of unprivileged subtree management (and some of the API decisions made in the past make it difficult to implement).
-This restricts how many things a user can do with containers (`pause` and `resume` are not implemented, for example).
+* `cgroups` are not supported in the general case, because on the kernel side, unprivileged subtree management has not been implemented.
+There is a new `nsdelegate` mount option for the **host** cgroup mount (which allows for sub-tree delegation of cgroupv2 when you create a cgroup namespace), but since `runc` supports neither cgroupv2 nor cgroup namespaces this feature is not useful to us at the moment.
+However, [recently][runc-pr1540] `runc` can opportunistically use cgroups if the system was configured to allow users to use them (see [`lxcfs`'s PAM module][lxcfs] for an example of how such a system can be configured).

 * [`criu`][criu] supports unprivileged dumping (`checkpoint`) but `restore` is not supported and the `checkpoint`ing aspects have not been well tested in